DataDog/integrations-core/docs/dev/new_check_howto.md

     cd my_check && tox

-The test we just wrote doesn't check our collection logic though, so let's add an integration test.
+The test we just wrote doesn't check our collection logic though, let's add an integration test.
 We'll use docker-compose to spin up a Nginx container and we'll let the check get the welcome page.
 Let's create a compose file at `my_check/tests/docker-compose.yml` with the following contents:

 ```yaml
 version: '3'